 - 7.4 The walking and cycling network include those routes that are used by pedestrians, cyclists and horse-riders.
 They provide recreation and leisure opportunities and also promote healthy living.
-Routes can include established pathways and cycle routes, public rights of way, bridle paths and paths of a more informal nature. - 7.5 Policy MSG19 seeks to support proposals to improve or extend the walking and cycling network within the plan area, as well as protecting existing routes.
+Routes can include public footpaths, cycle routes and public bridleways. - 7.5 Policy MSG15 seeks to support proposals to improve or extend the walking and cycling network within the plan area, as well as protecting existing routes.
 This supports the delivery of plan objective 4.